alan7622/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 \*\***Sketch and/or take photos of the site(s) you are considering.**\*\*

+We design a robot cleaning machine to clean the floor and put the garbage in the garbage bag.
+The interaction will happen indoors on the floor to help people clean their houses.
+THe robot is going to clean trash in the trash can to prevent garbage.

 \*\***Document the activities being considered.**\*\*

 \*\***What issues or opportunties arise from the site and activities?**\*\*

 ## Part C. Costume the robot